 I’m one of those people who discovered the versatility of a classic cardigan pretty late.
 Up until design school my everyday style was overly practical, especially during winter.
 Most of the time I walked around with thick zip sweaters with as high collars as possible.
 “I refuse to freeze” was my motto, I hadn’t learned the art of layering you see.

 I remember what I think was the first classic cardigan that owned.
 It was a very tight beige rib jersey number that I wore for special occasions, like my uncle’s graduation.
-But after internships abroad my changed a lot.
+But after internships abroad my style changed a lot.
 I now wanted to look more “polished aspiring fashion professional” and less carpenter on lunch break.
 More classic cardigans now started finding their to my wardrobe.
 By the time I moved to Helsinki cardigans were such a staple, that they became the core of my work uniform.

 Over the years I’ve become so picky about materials and fit of my cardigans that I now feel I have a cardigan shortage.
 That’s why I’m always on the look out for them in flea markets and second hand stores.
 This red number I bought in a flea market in Vaasa a few months ago.
 I liked that it was a more cold red but felt it was almost identical to an orange one I already own.
 So I thought I’d elevate it a bit by embroidering something on it.